Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 What Does ROE Signify?

-Does Oil-Dri of America Have A Good ROE?
+Does Oil-Dri of America Have A Good Return On Equity?

 One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-If you look at the image below, you can see Oil-Dri of America has a lower ROE than the average (19%) in the Household Products industry classification.
+However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
+If you look at the image below, you can see Oil-Dri of America has a lower ROE than the average (11%) in the Household Products industry classification.

 But when a business is high quality, the market often bids it up to a price that reflects this.
-It is important to consider other factors, such as future profit growth — and how much investment is required going forward.
-So I think it may be worth checking this free this detailed graph of past earnings, revenue and cash flow .
+Profit growth rates, versus the expectations reflected in the price of the stock, are a particularly important to consider.
+You can see how the company has grow in the past by looking at this FREE detailed graph of past earnings, revenue and cash flow.